Henry E. Lackey High School: Swimming

-Lackey is also one of only three schools in the county to have an indoor pool.
+Lackey is also one of only two schools in the county to have an indoor pool.

-Track and Field
+Track and field

-For the past 4 years Lackey has won 1st place for SMAC (southern Maryland athletic conference), Regionals, and States.
+For the past 4 years, Lackey has won 1st place for SMAC (southern Maryland athletic conference), Regionals, and States.
 They are 4 year champs for each of these.

+Tennis

+Lackey's Tennis team won its first team regional championship in 2024.

+Girls' Flag Football

+Lackey's first Women's Flag Football team is officially created during the 2025-2026 season.